mzazon/awesome-cloud-projects/azure/document-processing-ai-intelligence-logic-apps/document-processing-ai-intelligence-logic-apps.md

 The use of managed identities throughout the solution eliminates the need for credential management and reduces security risks.
 As documented in the [Azure security best practices](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices), this approach ensures that credentials are never exposed in code or configuration files.
 The integration with Key Vault provides centralized secret management with full audit trails, meeting compliance requirements for sensitive data handling.

-From a performance perspective, Document Intelligence can process documents with sub-second latency for most document types, as detailed in the [Document Intelligence documentation](https://docs.microsoft.com/en-us/azure/ai-services/document-intelligence/concept-model-overview).
+From a performance perspective, Document Intelligence v4.0 with the latest 2024-11-30 API provides enhanced accuracy and faster processing speeds, as detailed in the [Document Intelligence documentation](https://docs.microsoft.com/en-us/azure/ai-services/document-intelligence/overview).
 The service automatically scales to handle concurrent requests, making it suitable for both batch processing and real-time scenarios.
 Logic Apps' consumption-based pricing ensures cost efficiency, charging only for actual executions rather than idle compute time.

 > **Tip**: Use Application Insights with your Logic Apps to monitor performance, track custom metrics, and set up alerts for failed document processing.
 The [monitoring documentation](https://docs.microsoft.com/en-us/azure/logic-apps/monitor-logic-apps) provides comprehensive guidance on implementing observability for production workloads.